Wirecloud/wirecloud/roadmap.md

 typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-* Support elastic search 6-7
+* Improved free layout with support for new relative placements (instead of always using top-left square as origin) and better z-index management
-* Improved free layout with support for new relative placements (instead of always using top-left square as origin) and better z-index management.
+* New layout modes
-* New layout modes.
+* User interface rework
-* User interface rework.
+* Use web components for widgets

 ## Long term